kuku1234us/obsidian-cloud-migrate/docs/Obsidian Cloud Migrate Build Sequence.md

 ## Step-by-Step Build Sequence

-To ensure an efficient and logical development flow, here is a proposed step-by-step sequence for building the **ObsidianCloudMigrate** classes and components.
+To ensure an efficient and logical development flow, here is a proposed step-by-step sequence for building the **VaultManager** classes and components.
 This approach allows for incremental testing and functionality integration:

 ### **Step 1: Basic UI Setup**
 1. **Create `MainApp` (main.py)**: